Detox | 6 min read

-April 13, 2022
+On April 13, 2022

 Drug detoxes are a difficult time for a drug user.
 It is a time in which the drugs that have been metabolized in the body over a long time are flushed from the body’s system.
-It is the body detoxifying the drugs that were inside.
+It is the body detoxifying the drugs that are inside.

 Even a person who does not develop a Xanax addiction can experience a Xanax withdrawal.
-Simply being on the drug for an extended amount of time makes the person at risk of experiencing withdrawal during the detox.
+Simply being on the drug for an extended amount of time puts the person at risk of experiencing withdrawal during the detox.

 Due to this, doctors and scientists have created ways in which a person can experience Xanax withdrawal in a safe and highly controlled environment.
 This is because many people who were prescribed Xanax were experiencing withdrawal after their prescription ended and found it incredibly difficult to handle.